kosdev-code/kos-buildpublish/documentation/developer-use-case.md

 There are several arguments you can use to the kosbuild (or kos_build_debug) alias: build, buildpublish, and shell.

 Enter a directory containing repository you wish to build.
-The second argument required is the build configuration.
+The second argument is the build configuration.
 If the build configuration is not specified, the tooling defaults to kosbuild.json.

 To perform a build and exit, simply run:
 `kosbuild build [build configuration file]`